WAFFO/hello-wasm-webgl/README.md

 # WASM WebGL Example for Rust

 Structured to be as simple as possible to get started.
-Requires [npm](https://nodejs.org/en/).
+Requires [rustup](https://www.rust-lang.org/en-US/install.html) and [npm](https://nodejs.org/en/).

 First, build with: